zllovesuki/G14Manager/README.md

 For the initial release, you have to change fan curve in `system\thermal\default.go`.
 In a future release ROGManager will allow you to specify the fan curve without rebuilding the binary.
 However, the default fan curve should be sufficient for most users.

 Use the `Fn + F5` key combo to cycle through all the profiles.
-Fanless -> Quiet -> Slient -> Performance
+Fanless -> Quiet -> Slient -> Performance.

+The key combo has a time delay.
+If you press the combo X times, it will apply the the next X profile.
+For example, if you are currently on "Fanless" profile, pressing `Fn + F5` twice will apply the "Slient" profile.

 ## How to Build